 The TSF implements generation of cryptographic keys defined by FCS_CKM.1 and cryptographic key establishment defined by FCS_CKM.2.
-In order to meet these SFRs, the TOE's DRBG is used to generate RSA keys with key sizes between 2048 to 4096 bits and ECC key pairs with 256, 384 and 521 curves used for ECDSA public key authentication.
-The generated keys are used for device authentication.
-The TOE implements Elliptic-curve based Diffie-Hellman algorithms for SSH and TLS key establishment.
+In order to meet these SFRs, the TOE's DRBG is used to generate RSA keys with key sizes between 2048 to 4096 bits according to [FIPS 186-4], Appendix B.3.
+The generated RSA keys are used for device authentication.
+The TOE implements ECC key generation and Diffie-Hellman group 16 for SSH key exchanges, and Diffie-Hellman key establishment schemes for TLS.